theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 phone_local: "(541) 266-9706"
 phone_toll_free: ''
 website: https://blackberryartsfestival.com/
-desktoptitle: Blackberry Arts Fest - CANCELED
+desktoptitle: Blackberry Arts Fest
-mobiletitle: Blackberry Arts Fest - CANCELED
+mobiletitle: Blackberry Arts Fest
-hovertitle: Blackberry Arts Fest - CANCELED
+hovertitle: Blackberry Arts Fest
-hoverdescription: ''
+hoverdescription: Celebrate the delicious blackberry with a festival, arts & crafts, and live music!
 photo: "/img/blackberry-event-page-header-1.jpg"
 largeboxphoto: "/img/blackberry-event-large.jpg"
 mediumboxphoto: "/img/blackberry-event-medium.jpg"
 smallboxphoto: "/img/blackberry-event-small.jpg"
-date: '2019-02-10T22:01:16.000+00:00'
+date: 2019-02-10T22:01:16.000+00:00

 ---
-**DUE TO THE RECENT OUTBREAK OF THE DELTA VARIANT, THE ANNUAL BLACKBERRY ARTS FESTIVAL HAS BEEN CANCELED FOR 2021.
-WE APPRECIATE YOUR SUPPORT AND LOOK FORWARD TO SEEING EVERYONE FOR THE FESTIVAL IN 2022.**

 ![](/img/blackberry-fest-blog-695-322.jpg)

 The annual **Blackberry Arts Festival** celebrates the delicious blackberry!
-Blackberry arts, food and drink are the fare at this popular event in downtown Coos Bay.
-Featuring live music with the Blackberry Jam all weekend long!
-WE LOOK FORWARD TO THE 2022 FESTIVAL.
+Blackberry arts, food, and drink are the fare at this popular event in downtown Coos Bay.
+Featuring live music with the **Blackberry Jam** all weekend long!

+The **Blackberry Arts Festival** is a juried arts and craft festival that has been happening for 37 years.
+It was started to highlight the works of local artists and crafters during the annual harvest of the blackberry.
+It features an impressive array of metalwork, jewelry, quilts, candles, hand-painted clothing, wine, carved wood, and much more available for purchase.
+The festival also includes food vendors.

+This is a free event with activities centered on Central Avenue in downtown Coos Bay.
+The festival is scheduled for August 27th and 28th this year.

-For more information call 541-266-9706.
+For more information, visit the [event's website](https://blackberryartsfestival.com/).

 {{< spacer 100 >}}